Most gardeners share a common secret: they never feel like they know enough about gardening to call themselves an expert.

-#OTD It's the birthday of Mary Delaney Born today in 1700.
+#OTD It's the birthday of Mary Delany Born today in 1700.

 Despite her lack of inheritance, Mary realized that, as a widow, she had much more freedom than she had as a single young lady.
 In society, she could do as she pleased.

-Love came knocking on her door in June 1743 when she married a doctor named Patrick Delaney - an Irish clergyman.
+Love came knocking on her door in June 1743 when she married a doctor named Patrick Delany - an Irish clergyman.
 Her family wasn't thrilled with the idea of her getting married again.
-But, Delaney did it anyway.
-She and Patrick moved to Dublin, where Delaney had a home.
+But, Delany did it anyway.
+She and Patrick moved to Dublin, where Delany had a home.
 They both shared a love for gardening.

 When Patrick died, Mary was widowed again; this time at the age of 68.